15 Amazing Facts About the Washington Monument

-1. Building a monument to George Washington was not a unanimously supported proposition.
+1. Building a monument to George Washington was not a unanimously supported idea.

-In 1855, an anti-Catholic activist group nicknamed the Know-Nothings seized control of the 23-year-old Monument Society.
+In 1855, an anti-Catholic activist group nicknamed the Know-Nothings seized control of the 23-year-old Washington National Monument Society.
 Once in power, the Know-Nothings rejected and destroyed memorial stones donated by Pope Piux IX.
 The Know-Nothing affiliation cost the project financial support from the public and from Congress.
-In 1858, after adding only two layers of masonry to the monument, the Know-Nothings abdicated control of the Society.
+In 1858, after adding only two layers of masonry to the monument, the Know-Nothings abdicated control of the society.

-Before the Society settled on building an obelisk, several other ideas were advanced to be the visual representation of Washington’s grandeur.
-Among them were an equestrian statue of the president (which was part of Pierre L’Enfant’s original plan for Washington, DC), a separate statue situated atop a classical Greek column, and a tomb constructed within the Capitol Building.
+Before the society settled on building an obelisk, several other ideas were suggested as the visual representation of George Washington’s grandeur.
+Among them were an equestrian statue of the first president (which was part of Pierre L’Enfant’s original plan for Washington, D.C.), a separate statue situated atop a classical Greek column, and a tomb constructed within the Capitol building.
 The last idea fell apart when Washington’s family was unwilling to move his body from its resting place in Mount Vernon.

-Mills placed a winged sun—an Egyptian symbol representing divinity—above the doorframe of the monument’s principal entrance.
+Mills placed a winged sun—an Egyptian symbol representing divinity—above the doorframe of the Washington Monument’s principal entrance.
 The sun was removed in 1885.